bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Beginner-s-Guide-To-React-Part-2.md

 React encourages you to think in terms of reusability as you construct the user
 interface from elements and components that you create.
 When you
-make a list or a button, you can then reuse those components to show different data ‘state’ in the same UI structure as you have built for different data previously.
+make a list or a button, you can then reuse those components to show different data 'state’ in the same UI structure as you have built for different data previously.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*cBLQ5aBP2qihrT59.jpeg" class="graf-image" /></figure>#### Component-Based